-The Home Birth Support Group UK is a large, national on-line, peer to peer support group found on Facebook, the group is truly life changing for our members, facilitated and guided by Samantha, an experienced Doula and with many other birth workers contributing in group.
+The Home Birth Support Group UK is a large, national on-line, peer to peer support group found on Facebook, the group is truly life changing for our members, facilitated and guided by Samantha, an experienced Doula.

-We are an incredibly supportive and interactive group, with wonderful evidence based units, on all topics, from freebirth to gestational diabetes, surrogacy, Group Strep B, “big baby”, and more, with resources and hundreds of birth stories on so many home birth related topics, including positive transfer stories.
+We are an incredibly supportive and interactive group, with wonderful evidence based units, on all topics, from freebirth to gestational diabetes, surrogacy, Group Strep B, “big baby”, and more, with resources and hundreds (probably thousands) of birth stories on so many home birth related topics, including positive transfer stories.

 The group cannot give or replace medical advice but can give information on options and an incredible amount of support.

 Some members choose to give one off or ongoing amounts, once they have experienced the support of the group and of Samantha, in terms of the size of the group, all amounts make a difference, no matter how small.

 You can DONATE to support group.
 Any amount, no matter how small, is appreciated.

 You can join group – HERE.
 Please ensure you answer the group questions.